-A few things must be kept in mind in regard to internships:
+A few things must be kept in mind regarding internships:

 - The key ingredient in finding and succeeding in an internship is a student’s initiative.

-- Nearly all the paid summer internships have deadlines in October or November.
-You must plan ahead!
+- Nearly all paid summer internships have deadlines in October or November.
+Students must plan ahead!

-- To find the best possible internship to match your particular needs (and to determine what you want to get out of an internship) make an appointment with the internship coordinator to discuss personal interests and goals.
+- To find the best possible internship to match your particular needs make an appointment with the internship coordinator to discuss personal interests and goals.

 Weekly, the School of Journalism’s internship coordinator sends out a list of internship opportunities, all of which are archived here.
 The School also hosts an Internship Fair twice a year and offers private visits with recruiters, Skype interviews and information sessions.
 (For information about the Internship Fair, please click here.)
-The internship coordinator is available Tuesday through Thursday from 8:30 a.m. to 3:30 p.m. to review résumés, cover letters and application packages, as well as provide interview practice.
+The internship coordinator is available Monday, Wednesday and Thursday from 8:30 a.m. to 4 p.m. to review résumés, cover letters and application packages, as well as provide interview practice.

 WHERE TO LOOK

-If interested in newspaper internships, students should go to the ASNE internship page which has listings from around the country.
 Students interested in magazine internships should check the website of the American Society of Magazine Editors as well as ed2010, which offers a variety of excellent paid and unpaid internships.
-Some magazines list internships or job openings on their websites.
-These include National Journal, Mother Jones and High Country News.
+Most magazines list internships or job openings on their websites, including National Journal, Mother Jones and High Country News.

 The Dow Jones Newspaper Fund offers dozens of well-paid print internships on copy-editing desks on major papers throughout the country and our School administers a screening test for those internships each fall.
 The Chips Quinn Program for Diversity in Journalism also offers well-paid print internships for reporters, photographers and videographers.
 Deadline for this internship is also in the early fall.

-Small, local newspapers and television stations are some of the best places to break into internships.
+Small, local newspapers and television stations are some of the best places to break into internships – and jobs!.
 If there’s some town you’d like to get to know better, write to the news editor of its local newspaper or the news director of the local TV station and offer your services for the summer.
 The smaller the town, the better your odds for success.
-A great list of small daily and weekly papers can be found at List of Newspapers.
+A great list of small daily and weekly papers can be found here.
 Additionally, nearly all newspapers affiliated with the Association of Alternative Newsweeklies accept summer interns.
 A list of alt-weeklies can be found at here.
 (Make sure you understand what type of journalism is practiced at alt-weeklies before applying.)